ChristoinSD/specflow-selenium-framework/README.md

 + specflow-report-templates (for reporting)
 + pickles (documentation generator for features and scenarios)
 + utilises Page Object Model pattern
-+ runs tests locally or in saucelabs (account required)
 + can be run using Jenkins
++ runs tests locally or in saucelabs (account required) and reports results back to the Jenkins job
 + takes screenshots on failure of web tests

 ## Background reading: